lsst-dm/dmtn-268/index.rst

 One of the ideas suggested at `PPDB architecture meeting`_ was to write new DIA records to a separate set of files and transfer those files asynchronously to PPDB.
 This approach would cause many complications, so the alternative solution was designed that uses the same Cassandra storage.

-The new records, as they are inserted into regular DIA tables, are also stored in separate set of staging tables that use time-based partitioning and indexing.
+The new records, as they are inserted into regular DIA tables, are also stored in separate set of replica tables that use time-based partitioning and indexing.
-Every store operation that inserts a number of records into APDB is identified by an ``insert ID`` token.
+Every store operation that inserts a number of records into APDB is associated with a ``chunk ID`` token.
-The replication process will discover new ``insert ID`` tokens in APDB, copy the data corresponding to that token to PPDB, and remove that token and its corresponding records from APDB.
+The replication process will discover ``chunk ID`` tokens in APDB that are ready to be transferred, and  copy the data corresponding to that token to PPDB.
+The tokens and their corresponding data will be removed from APDB after some period.
-APDB has special table that tracks newly-created ``insert ID`` tokens, PPDB (or a separate replication database) will probably need similar approach to track tokens that have been replicated.
+APDB has special table that tracks newly-created ``chunk ID`` tokens, PPDB (or a separate replication database) will need similar approach to track tokens that have been replicated.

 The ordering of transfers in replication process is important.
 For optimal performance the DIAObject records in Cassandra implementation do not have their ``validityEnd`` column updated, so it is always ``NULL``.